Improve productivity while working from home using these easy yet effective hacks

 Put all of your pens, scissors, rulers, sharpeners, staplers, and so on in appropriate containers like this one or drawers.

-Once a week, clean your computer’s home screen by deleting any files you no longer require and placing the necessary documents in the appropriate folders.
+Once a week, clean your computer’s home screen by deleting any files you no longer need and placing the necessary documents in the appropriate folders.

 Consider a smaller wall shelf where you can place all of the necessary home office items without taking up any floor space.